josephfarahat/ASUMobiCarG58/README.md

 8-خالد حسن فؤاد
 A university project for applying control concepts using arduino microcontroller and other sensors (ultrasonic and infrared).
 The car is required to pass easy driving and line tracking phases.
-Our objective is beyond requirements, our mottis : give our best, what we plant now we will harvest later.
+Our objective is beyond requirements, our motto is : give our best, what we plant now we will harvest later.